A multi-part project on excavating a lost house from the Archive

 After a soul busting self-deployment in WWII where he ended up a bombardier over Germany, and constant abuse by his father, Moritz decided to leave the luxurious family nucleus and set out to California.
 He ended up buying a large plot of fertile farmland North of Chico, California from a wartime acquaintance, wishing to pursue an honest life as a farmer during the day and writer at night.

 Thomsen, probably through his brother in law, artist George Harris, engaged prominent Bay Area architect Mario Corbett to design his house.
 The house was lauded with many write-ups and awards of merit in national and international publications as both a critical success and entertaining enigma.
 Thomsen euphemistically called his house “Cowpie Ranch”, which soon after being photographed became a secondary home for the pigs and hogs he made a living off of.
-Dispatches from Thomsen to the local weekly, the Los Molinos Sun, published frequently made references to the never-ending flow of hog waste and the visitors to his home who often fell into puddles of it.
+Dispatches from Thomsen to the local weekly, the Los Molinos Sun, published frequently made references to the never-ending flow of hog waste and the visitors to his home who often stepped into vast rivers of it.
 Did I fall into it looking for Mortiz’ house?

 When the hog market bottomed out in 1964, Moritz was forced to sell his home and the surrounding land, finding himself sheltering in a toolshed next to his sows’ farrowing pens at an adjoining property.
 One frigid morning in April 1965, surrounded by his beloved dogs and hogs, Thomsen effectively gave up the tortuous life of being an outsider in his own community and applied for the Peace Corps.

 Later in 1965, Thomsen deployed to Rio Verde, Ecuador at the farm-battered age of 50, where his writing attempted to sympathetically document rural life and come to terms with his own class and privilege as he engaged with the impoverished population.
-Whether Thomsen “missed” his house in California or not, he surely missed the experience it evoked for him, as a sketch of his new home in Rio Verde depicts a functional duplicate (left).

 Fitting to both his sardonic wit and indelible empathy, Moritz Thomsen died like a poor man might, of cholera, in 1991 after spending nearly 30 years with the Peace Corps.
 His seminal book, Living Poor, is considered to be the “bible” of the Peace Corps experience.